Auditioning Well (in a studio)

 As an actor, you must bring more than what is written to your read:

 An audition is like a puzzle that involves lots more than just reading words to “solve.”
 The specifics you need to crack the code are usually in the words, or at least implied.
 Believe it or not, most scripts aren’t brain surgery.
-The answer is quite simple– if you can see the question.
+The answer is quite simple– if you can clearly see the goal of the spot.

 Sometimes it takes more effort to coax out that answer.
 You may not be given much direction or context in your audition copy.
 Sometimes in animation instead of a complete scene all you get is a string of context-free sentences, with no lead-in dialog or action specifics.
 The character’s description might be vague or non-existant.

 You have to imagine the script’s action playing out, the implied reactions of other characters you may be speaking with, events you must “listen to” in your read, even the edits– pretty much a full specific scene should be running through your mind as you perform your audition.

 It’s up to you to envision this and make the acting choices that make this feel real and sell the point.
 What you pro-actively bring to your read is fundamental to auditioning.

 The biggest mistake you can make is to give a read that is generic or flat– that delivers nothing more than you reading sentences.
 There is no story, no angle, nothing organic or honest happening.
 This isn’t playing the scene or even acting.
 It lacks specificity, imagination and strong choices.
 It will sound blah and dead and won’t get you a callback or a job.

 The biggest mistake you can make isn’t flubbing a word or missing a cue, it’s failing to act.